forwardemail/forwardemail.net/app/views/api/index.md

 ## Errors

 If any errors occur, the response body of the API request will contain a detailed error message.
-Besides having over ten years of experience writing API's and documenting them, were inspired by [Stripe's](https://stripe.com) beautiful API documentation when we crafted ours :smile:.

 | Code | Name                  |
 | ---- | --------------------- |